Discrete Bayesian Sample Inference for Graph Generation

 This work introduces \textbf{GraphBSI}, extending BSI to discrete graphs.
 Instead of operating on discrete states, GraphBSI evolves on the probability simplex of node and edge categories.
 We derive BSI for categorical data and show how to generate variably-sized graphs with it.
 Next, we formulate categorical BSI as an SDE and, via the Fokker–Planck equation, derive a noise-controlled family of SDEs that preserves marginals while interpolating between a deterministic probability-flow ODE and a highly stochastic sampler.
 Empirically, we demonstrate that GraphBSI achieves state-of-the-art results on the GuacaMol \citep{guacamol} and Moses \citep{moses} benchmarks for molecule generation.
 In extensive ablation studies, we show that noise control is a crucial factor for optimizing performance.
 An overview of our method is shown in \cref{fig:main_plot}.

-Our \textbf{main contributions} can be summarized as follows: \begin{itemize} \item We derive BSI for categorical data, including graphs.
+Our \textbf{main contributions} can be summarized as follows: \begin{itemize} \item We derive BSI for categorical data, enabling, among others, the generation of graphs and sequences.
 The result generalizes the Bayesian Flow Network (BFN) framework with a simplified interpretation while avoiding limit approximations in the Bayesian update. \item We formulate categorical BSI as an SDE.
 Through the Fokker-Planck equation, we derive a generalized SDE with a noise-controlling parameter and identical marginals, allowing us to interpolate between a deterministic probability flow ODE and a sampling scheme that overrides all previous predictions with the most recent one. \item We demonstrate that GraphBSI achieves SOTA results across most metrics in the Moses and GuacaMol molecule generation benchmarks with as few as 50 function evaluations, and further gains substantial improvements with 500 function evaluations. \end{itemize}